This gluten free chocolate zucchini cake is simply the richest, most moist chocolate cake ever. What else were you going to do with all that zucchini?

 No!
 The flavor of zucchini, even if you love it, would seem out of place in a sweet cake.
 This recipe has no zucchini flavor at all.

 No!
 This cake is more of a “regular” gluten free cake, made with an all purpose gluten free flour blend.
-The zucchini doesn't replace the flour, like the quinoa does in our quinoa chocolate cake.
+The zucchini doesn't replace the flour, like the quinoa does in our quinoa chocolate cake or like melted chocolate does in our flourless chocolate cake.

 No, I don't recommend making this as a layer cake, since it's so incredibly moist that it doesn't slice that cleanly.
 It's best sliced into rustic squares, as a single layer cake.